HackTricks-wiki/hacktricks/generic-methodologies-and-resources/phishing-methodology/README.md

 ### Buy a trusted domain

-You can search in [https://www.expireddomains.net/](https://www.expireddomains.net) for a expired domain that you could use.\
+You can search at [https://www.expireddomains.net/](https://www.expireddomains.net) for an expired domain that you could use.\
-In order to make sure that the expired domain that you are going to buy **has already a good SEO** you could search how is it categorized in:
+To make sure that the expired domain that you are going to buy **has already a good SEO** you could search how is it categorized in:

 * [http://www.fortiguard.com/webfilter](http://www.fortiguard.com/webfilter)
 * [https://urlfiltering.paloaltonetworks.com/query/](https://urlfiltering.paloaltonetworks.com/query/)